void-main1812/next-auth/README.md

 Replace `your_github_client_id`, `your_github_client_secret`, `your_google_client_id`, and `your_google_client_secret` with your actual OAuth application credentials obtained from GitHub and Google.

+Replace `your_database_connection_url` from the url you will get from your MongoDB Atlas account.

 ## Usage

 To start the development server, run the following command: